 The Camera Club of Hendersonville (CCoH) has been in operation for many years – even decades.
 The earliest proof of the club's existence dates to a Times-News article from 1979 that told of a field trip to the Cradle of Forestry.

-Through the years, the mission has always been the same – to improve member photographic efforts and techniques through sharing and learning from each other and from others, inside or outside the Club.
+Through the years, the mission has remained the same: to improve member photographic efforts and techniques through knowledge sharing and learning from others; inside or outside CCoH.
 This has been supplemented by participation in:

-The Club has also provided exposure to members through library and Cradle of Forestry hangings and participation with area art galleries.
+CCoH has also provided exposure to members through library and Cradle of Forestry hangings and participation with area art galleries.

 Over the years there has been more than one debate and approach to participation in forums by members; "judging" and the proper number of images per person per forum.
 Maximum participation could entail as many as 16 images – 4 each for B&W prints, color prints, slides, and digital.
 At one point CCoH displayed a poster to be used as a guide for judges to help discern between "too easy" and "too critical."
 Today, emphasis is placed on how the image might be improved and submissions are limited to 3 or 4, with an order of preference to be provided by the submitter.